Price Volume Mix Variance Analysis in Excel

 Let's review what it shows.

 Once you get into Price Volume Mix variance analysis, you can really get creative.
 Instead of just analyzing the growth from the previous year, you can analyze the change in budget.
-Instead of using revenue, you can use your contribution margins or your gross profit, which will make the story even more powerful.
+Instead of using revenue, you can use your contribution margins or gross profit, making the story even more powerful.
 Using the profit, in particular, makes this analysis 10 times or 20 times more insightful.

 Adding more dimensions